 The Epilepsy Foundations of Wisconsin provide case management, counseling, advocacy, job placement, skills training, camp for children, and other important resources for those affected by seizures disorders.

-Family Support and Resource Center provides a catalog of helpful websites and resources for families of children with disabilities.
+Family Support and Resource Center of Dane County provides a catalog of helpful websites and resources for families of children with disabilities.

 The mission of the March of Dimes is to improve the health of babies by preventing birth defects, premature birth and infant mortality.
 March of Dimes carries out this mission through research, community services, education and advocacy to save babies’ lives.